Cardiff City Football Club is committed to safeguarding the welfare of children and adults at risk who engage in Club organised activities.

 M: 07872 147436

-If you are worried about the immediate safety or welfare of a child or vulnerable adult you can also contact:
+If you are worried about the immediate safety or welfare of a child or adult at risk, please call 999 and speak to the police.

 Emergency Duty Team – 029 2078 8570 (out of office hours)